-Other more recent orchestral works include the mystical A Peal of Bells for D.B.Cooper for strings, tubular bells and celesta (2006-2010), premiered by Owain Arwel Hughes with the Cape Philharmonic Orchestra; a symphonic suite around the legend of Tristan and Isolde entitled Fanfares for Tristan (2010-2011), premiered by the KZN Philharmonic Orchestra; and an anti-war composition called A Cry from a World Aflame for strings, trumpets and percussion (2009-2010) premiered by the BBC Philharmonic in 2015.
+Other more recent orchestral works include the mystical A Peal of Bells for D.B.Cooper for strings, tubular bells and celesta (2006-2010), premiered by the Cape Philharmonic Orchestra under Owain Arwel Hughes; a symphonic suite around the legend of Tristan and Isolde entitled Fanfares for Tristan (2010-2011), premiered by the KZN Philharmonic Orchestra; and an anti-war composition called A Cry from a World Aflame for strings, trumpets and percussion (2009-2010) premiered in 2015 by the BBC Philharmonic Orchestra under John Storgårds.
 This work depicts a world where conflict and war are ever-present factors and where there are many losers -combatants, civilians and children.
-His most recent orchestral work is entitled Seeing Stars (2015-16), premiered by the Cape Philharmonic Orchestra directed by Bernhard Gueller.
+Another recent orchestral work is the entertainment piece Seeing Stars (2015-16), premiered by the Cape Philharmonic Orchestra directed by Bernhard Gueller.

 In 2011 his Late Gothic Overture was the winning composition in a competition organised by the South African National Youth Orchestra (submission of works made on a strictly anonymous basis!).